Day 3 (May 27): a Paris court heard how a company director's massive spending on Scientology put his business at risk.

 Investigators found that money from Parangon, the engineering company he ran in Finistere, Brittany, northwest France, had indeed been improperly used to pay for Scientology training.

-Questioned by investigators, Pierre Auffret said he had been a Scientologist since 1996, after having taken a personality test that showed he needed training in communication skills.
+When they questioned Pierre Auffret he said he had been a Scientologist since 1996, after having taken a personality test that showed he needed training in communication skills.

 He had started by spending his own money on Scientology training, buying hundreds of hours of training in advance from Jean-François Valli, one of the defendants.